Swedish midwives who oppose abortion fail in rights case

 Instead of ruling one way or the other, the court declined to take up the case, with a panel finding that Swedish authorities had acted lawfully.

-The midwives’ legal team had no comment but the decision was applauded by a sexual health organisation, which said the case had attempted to “chip away” at abortion rights.
+The midwives’ legal team had no comment but the decision was applauded by a sexual health organization, which said the case had attempted to “chip away” at abortion rights.

-“It is not a human right for nursing staff to refuse to provide care,” said Hans Linde of Swedish non-profit sex education organisation RFSU.
+“It is not a human right for nursing staff to refuse to provide care,” said Hans Linde of Swedish non-profit sex education organization RFSU.

 “This is an important decision that in the long term will help to protect women’s health, right to good quality care and to be treated with respect when seeking an abortion.”